pixeltris/YgoMaster/Docs/PvP.md

 ## PvP

-(WIP) The PvP functionality lets you use duel rooms under a low latency environment (LAN).
-The friends list works.
-There is also a custom trading implementation.
+PvP (WIP) lets you use duel rooms and the friends list.
+You can also trade cards.

 ## Setting it up on a single PC